Skip to main content

 DeepSeek v3.10.750.880.754.0s$0.024

-GPT-oss 120B came out on top for relevance (0.94), hit perfect groundedness (1.00), and was the cheapest option by a wide margin ($0.006 for all benchmark prompts).
-About 7 times cheaper than the runner-up.
-We made it our default.
+GPT-oss 120B came out on top for relevance (0.94), hit perfect groundedness (1.00), and was the cheapest option by a wide margin at $0.006 for all 10 benchmark prompts.
+That is about 7 times cheaper than the runner-up.
+Based on these results, we made it our default model.

 Kimi K2.5 had the best citation quality (0.96) but cost 7 times more.
-DeepSeek v3.1, which we originally started with, finished last on judge relevance.
+DeepSeek v3.1, which we originally started with, finished last on judge relevance at 0.75.
+Upgrading from DeepSeek v3.1 to GPT-oss 120B improved relevance by 25%.

 Methodology

-All models were accessed through Fireworks.ai on the same OpenAI-compatible API.
-Chunks are retrieved once and reused for every model, so score differences come purely from the generation step.
-The judge (GPT-oss 120B) evaluates all answers, including its own.
-We know there is a risk of self-evaluation bias and plan to test cross-model judging in future work.
+All 7 models were accessed through Fireworks.ai on the same OpenAI-compatible API.
+Chunks were retrieved once and reused for every model, so score differences come purely from the generation step.
+Each model received identical context and the same 10 questions in the same order.
+Cost was calculated from actual token usage at each model's published per-token price.